gmautner/cloudstack-tf-ansible-swarm/README.md

 ### Configuration

 1.  **Create Environments**: In your GitHub repository, go to **Settings > Environments**.
 Create an environment for each of your deployment targets (e.g., `dev`, `prod`).
 The names must match the directory names under `environments/`.
 2.  **Add Secrets**: For each environment you create, add the required secrets.
-These include your CloudStack and S3 credentials, as well as any application-specific secrets defined in your `secrets.yaml` file.
+These include your CloudStack and S3 credentials, as well as any application-specific secrets discovered in your `docker-compose.yml` files.

     **Required Environment Secrets:**
     -   `CLOUDSTACK_API_URL`